laiviet/ed-fsl-extensive-matching/README.md

 ## Data

-I couldnt share my preprocessed dataset, please preprocess the data yourself with the following features
+I couldnt share my preprocessed dataset, you can purchase the data set from LDC https://catalog.ldc.upenn.edu/LDC2006T06 please preprocess the data yourself with the following features

 ```
 indices: Glove/Word2vec indices of the sentence (B,N,K+Q,L)